department-of-veterans-affairs/caseflow-efolder/README.md

 make test
 ```

-## Running Caseflow and Caseflow eFolder as same time
+## Running Caseflow and Caseflow eFolder at same time

 This assumes neither was started initially and you are spinning up Caseflow then Caseflow eFolder